anthonymidili/EasyKeep/README.md

 + payments

 Have someone you want to over see your accounts?
 No problem.
 Invite them to become an admin over your accounts.
 Different user roles have different role permissions.
-An Owner of coarse has total control.
+An Owner of course has total control.
 An Admin has total control over the accounts.
 A Customer can only view there own account information and they can also change there contact information so you can always have current information.